Quantum eigenvalue processing: Discussion

-For the purpose of generality, we have expressed the complexity of our algorithms in terms of various matrix functions, with the understanding that these functions can be bounded differently for different problems (see \tab{nonnormal} for a summary of results).
-In the Chebyshev case, we have further derived bounds for input matrices having Jordan forms, generalizing previous analysis of differential equation algorithms based on the spectra abscissa~\cite[Section 3.2]{Krovi2023improvedquantum}.
-In the Faber case, we have derived bounds for input matrices with numerical range or pseudospectrum enclosed by the Faber region, extending previous differential equation analysis based on the notion of numerical abscissa~\cite[Section 3.1]{Krovi2023improvedquantum}.
 We emphasize again that this is not the only way to analyze our algorithms.
-For instance, one can also apply the Jordan-form analysis in the Faber case, obtaining Faber algorithms with complexity depending on the Jordan condition number.
-The reverse direction is however not very interesting: numerical range of the input matrix is enclosed by a real interval, if and only if the matrix itself is Hermitian, per the characterizations of Hermitian matrices in \sec{prelim_matrix}, whereas the pseudospectrum is an open set that can never be enclosed by the real interval.
-Anyway, it could be fruitful for future work to establish stronger bounds on matrix functions, which would have a direct influence on the performance of our quantum eigenvalue algorithms.
+For instance, one can also apply the Jordan-form analysis in the Faber case, obtaining a dependence on the Jordan condition number.
+The reverse direction is however not very interesting: numerical range is enclosed by a real interval, if and only if the matrix itself is Hermitian, per the characterizations from \sec{prelim_matrix}, whereas the pseudospectrum is an open set that can never be enclosed by the real interval.
+Anyway, it could be fruitful for future work to establish stronger bounds on matrix functions, which would have a direct influence on the performance of our eigenvalue algorithms.

 The output of our QEVT algorithm is a quantum state proportional to the transformed input matrix applied to the initial state.
 By measuring copies of this state and post-processing the measurement outcomes, one can learn and make predictions about properties of the input matrix.
 However, it is plausible that more efficient methods exist that bypass this two-step procedure and target directly at properties of high-dimensional non-normal matrices.
 Our algorithm also maintains a considerable amount of coherence to produce the output state in quantum superposition.
 But this resource requirement may be relaxed using recent methods developed for Hermitian eigenvalue estimation and transformation~\cite{LinTong22,DongLinTong22}.
 On a different note, we have also studied an alternative version of QEVT where the input matrix is transformed as a block encoding, which may be useful when QEVT is invoked as a subroutine in designing other quantum algorithms.